satellitelayer/zero-to-seed/README.md

 # zerotoseed
-Zero to Seed is a web application to form a network among founders whom we partner with.
+Zero to Seed is a web application that forms a network among founders whom we partner with.